 Report Check Box Used with data that is either true or false.
-The box is report
+The box is report section or element.
+Does not include the grouping component of a frame control.

-Report Box Draws a box, similar to the screen frame, around a data in your report.
+Report Box Draws a box, similar to the screen frame, around a report data in your report.
 Can be used to add multiple records or database table rows to a single report detail section.